shvetsanton/NBA_analysis/README.md

 - Drop all rows that do not contain all of those values

-- We are left with 15,107 rows and 26 features in the stats dataset
+- We are left with 15,107 rows and 26 features in the stats dataset.
+First season: 1980

 Data Example:
 ![screen shot 2017-12-11 at 11 30 57 pm](https://user-images.githubusercontent.com/21130799/33872358-6817c748-decb-11e7-8674-a797355b257d.png)